How the Redskins are setting up Josh Norman to make big plays

 Practice run

-Norman said he’s been able to bait quarterback Kirk Cousins into bad situations during practice playing this way.
+Norman said he has been able to bait quarterback Kirk Cousins into bad situations during practice playing this way.

 “If it gets him, it’ll get some of the top guys in the league for sure,” Norman said, “because they’ll think we’re in one thing and totally be in a different coverage.
 That’s why playing off I can do so many things.
 You’ll never know.”